X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Experiments

 \subsection{Data}

 \paragraph{Monolingual and Parallel Data} Following the introduction of 50 languages in Section \ref{sec:language_group}, we focus on 98 English-centric translation directions, both into and from English.
 We test on Flores-200 test data \citep{nllb} and WMT'23 \citep{wmt23}.
-For pre-training stages 1 and 2, we use monolingual data sourced from OSCAR \citep{OrtizSuarezSagotRomary2019,kreutzer-etal-2022-quality}.
-In pre-training stage 3, we construct pseudo-monolingual data using NLLB \citep{nllb} and OPUS \cite{tiedemann-2012-parallel,improvingmmt} parallel training data.
-In SFT step, building on the insights from \citet{alma} that a small amount of \textit{high-quality} data can significantly enhance translation performance, we use the Flores-200 dev set and NTREX \citep{wmt19,federmann-etal-2022-ntrex} test data as our training data to ensure the quality.
-Given that both Flores-200 and NTREX are multi-way-parallel datasets (all languages share the same English source sentences), we also incorporate the WMT'15-22 test data in training only if the language is available in WMT, to mitigate the risk of overfitting to English \citep{aharoni-etal-2019-massively}.
-Eventually, the data size in the SFT stage for each direction ranges from 3K to 7K, with an average of 4K per direction.
+For pre-training stages 1 and 2, we use monolingual data from OSCAR \citep{OrtizSuarezSagotRomary2019}.
+In pre-training stage 3, we construct pseudo-monolingual data using NLLB \citep{schwenk-etal-2021-ccmatrix, heffernan-etal-2022-bitext, nllb}\footnote{\url{https://huggingface.co/datasets/allenai/nllb}} and OPUS \citep{tiedemann-2012-parallel,improvingmmt} parallel training data.
+Web crawled data (included in NLLB) has been shown to contain substantial mis-aligned and mis-translated segments \citep{khayrallah-koehn-2018-impact,10.1162/tacl_a_00447} and low-quality machine translated segments \citep{thompson-etal-2024-shocking}.
+Therefore, in the SFT step---building on the insights from \citet{alma} that a small amount of \textit{high-quality} data can significantly enhance translation performance---we use the Flores-200 dev set and NTREX \citep{wmt19,federmann-etal-2022-ntrex} test data as our training data to ensure the quality.
+Given that both Flores-200 and NTREX are multi-way-parallel datasets (all languages share the same English source sentences), we also incorporate the WMT'15-22 test data in training.
+The final data size in the SFT stage for each direction ranges from 3K to 7K, with an average of 4K per direction.